 Scheme was developed at MIT in the 1970s by Guy Steele and Gerald Sussman, based on the LISP programming language that was developed by John McCarthy in the 1950s.
-Although Scheme is not widely used in industry, it is a great language for learning about computing and programming.
+Although many large systems have been built using Scheme, it is not widely used in industry.
+It is, however, a great language for learning about computing and programming.
 The primary advantage of using Scheme to learn about computing is its simplicity and elegance.
 The language is simple enough that this chapter covers nearly the entire language (we defer describing a few aspects until Chapter 9), and by the end of this book you will know enough to implement your own Scheme interpreter.
 By contrast, some programming languages that are widely used in industrial programming such as C++ and Java require thousands of pages to describe, and even the world's experts in those languages do not agree on exactly what all programs mean.